 South Africa is in the throes of the most serious economic crisis since the 1930s.
 The regime also faces, in the tempest of the black masses, the most serious challenge to its existence.
 These are hardly unrelated facts, although one must be careful not to reduce them to one another.
 The economy grew by only 3 percent a year between 1978 and 1984; there was an actual decline in gross domestic product in 1982-83, and economic growth is likely to fall this year.
 At the level of external economic linkages, there are two major causes of the slowdown.
-The first involves the country's export position.
-Exports account for about 25 percent of gross domestic product, and gold accounts for almost one-half of the country's exports.8 South Africa was able to ride out some of the storms of the global crisis of the mid-1970s by taking advantage of skyrocketing gold prices.
+The first involves the count for about 25 percent of gross domestic product, and gold accounts for almost one-half of the country's exports.
+South Africa was able to ride out some of the storms of the global crisis of the mid-1970s by taking advantage of skyrocketing gold prices.
+But the price of gold has plummeted over the past four years, as have the prices of other export commodities, mostly minerals.
+This is a principal contributing factor to the country's current 14 percent rate of inflation.
+At the same time, South Africa depends heavily on the rest of Africa as a market for intermediate and advanced goods: over one-half of its chemical exports and about three-quarters of its machinery and equipment manufacture exports were sold to the rest of Africa at various times of the 1970s.
+But the crisis gripping the continent has dried up many of these markets.
+Now if we stop to think about country's export position.
+Exports ac-